Gove apologises for 'clumsy' Weinstein joke

 Mr Gove and former Labour leader Neil Kinnock were being interviewed at 08:10 BST - a slot usually reserved for the most important political guests of the day.

-In a twist to the usual format, he and Mr Kinnock were asked what they thought of the show and its interviewers.
+In a twist to the usual format, he and Lord Kinnock were asked what they thought of the show and its interviewers.

 Mr Gove said: "Sometimes, I think coming into the studio with you John is a bit like going into Harvey Weinstein's bedroom."

-As some laughter and applause was heard from the audience at Wigmore Hall in central London, Mr Kinnock added: "John goes way past groping."
+As some laughter and applause was heard from the audience at Wigmore Hall in central London, Lord Kinnock added: "John goes way past groping."

 Mr Gove then said: "You just hope you emerge with your dignity intact."